d6t/d6t-python/README.md

 It is designed for data scientists and data engineers who appreciate open data exchange and want to reduce frictions in data pipelines.

 It covers the early stages of the data engineering/data science workflow:
-* sync data: quickly pull/push data from/to a source, directly in python with just a few lines of code
+* **sync data**: quickly pull/push data from/to a source, directly in python with just a few lines of code
-* ingest data: quickly ingest raw files to a database, parquet or pandas with better performance and features than other loaders
+* **ingest data**: quickly ingest raw files to sql, parquet or pandas with better performance and features
-* join data: quickly combine multiple datasets even if they don't perfectly match
+* **join data**: quickly combine multiple datasets even if they don't perfectly match

 ## [Sync Data](https://github.com/d6t/d6tpipe)